ali-ismail02/wen-wasel/README.md

 <img src="./readme/title2.svg"/>

-> Since your average joe (me) doesn't know how to navigate through lebanon with all the different routes of every van and service drivers expected payments.
-Wen Wasel is an app that solves all the above by guiding the user to live van stops and previous service rides.
+> Since your average joe (me) doesn't know how to navigate through lebanon with all the different routes of every bus and cab drivers expected payments.
+Wen Wasel is an app that solves all the above by guiding the user to live bus stops and previous cab rides.
 >
-> The app allows van drivers to input their routes with their arrival time and shares their live location with the users.
+> The app allows bus drivers to input their routes with their arrival time and shares their live location with the users.
 Ensuring more passengers on their respective routes.
 >
-> The app allows passengers to book seats at vans and browse through different possible routes to their destination as well as providing them with live guidance to their destination.
+> The app allows passengers to book seats at buses and browse through different possible routes to their destination as well as providing them with live guidance to their destination.

 ### User Stories
-- As a van driver, I want to add routes, so that I can find more passengers.
+- As a bus driver, I want to add routes, so that I can find more passengers.
 - As a passenger, I want to find a route, so that I can reach my destination.
-- As a passenger, I want to book van seats, so that I can ensure it's availibility.
+- As a passenger, I want to book bus seats, so that I can ensure it's availibility.

 <br><br>